sureshfizzy/CineSync/README.md

 CineSync is a Python & Bash based library management system designed to facilitate the organization of debrid libraries for Shows efficiently, without the need for Sonarr.
 Users downloading from DMM Manager can easily sort their library into seasons, whether it's a single file or a folder.
 CineSync smoothly organizes the library and creates symbolic links, giving users full control over their data locally.

-This project works with the support of [Zurg](https://github.com/debridmediamanager/zurg-testing).
+This project will seamlessly integrate with any files that need to be organized (TV shows for now).
+This project will also work with [Zurg](https://github.com/debridmediamanager/zurg-testing).
 Special thanks to [yowmamasita](https://github.com/yowmamasita).
-This project might also work with Plex-Debrid (haven't tested that yet, any volunteers are welcome).

 # General Info